 Since the 1950s, dental sealants have served as an effective and preventative measure to help ensure the sound structure of teeth.
 Sealants are made of a thin plastic material, and they provide a physical barrier between the grooved surfaces on the teeth and the bacteria that attack and cause cavities.
 Sealants differ from fluoride in that fluoride strengthens and remineralizes the smooth surfaces of teeth, while sealants protect the grooved exterior.
 Because they do not involve drilling or resculpting the original structure of the tooth, dental sealants are a popular and painless alternative to these more involved procedures.
 Dental sealants save time and money by eliminating the need for future fillings and dental visits.

-The dentist or dental assistant first thoroughly cleans the teeth to be sealed with special toothpaste.
+The dentist or dental assistant first thoroughly cleans the teeth to be sealed with a special toothpaste.
 In order to allow the sealant to bond to the teeth, a solution is applied that etches the grooves of the teeth.
 The solution is then completely wiped from the teeth.
 The dentist then applies the sealant by “painting” it into the grooves of each tooth.
 After approximately one minute, the sealant dries and forms a protective bonding with the tooth.

 Effectiveness of Dental Sealants